-If you are a current degree-seeking student, you can register for online courses using WebAdvisor.
+If you are a current degree-seeking student, you can register for online courses using Self-Service Banner (formerly WebAdvisor).
 If you are a non-degree seeking student, complete the online registration form.
 NSU will register you for the course upon receiving the form, and provide an e-mail confirmation with information for accessing your course.

-What is the cost for an online course?
+What is the cost for an online class?

 Tuition rates and other costs are approved by the South Dakota Board of Regents and may be revised during the year when there are circumstances beyond the control of the university.
-After you receive your Student ID number, you'll will have access to your account balance (including financial aid amounts) through WebAdvisor.
+After you receive your Student ID number, you'll will have access to your account balance (including financial aid amounts) through Banner Self-Service (formerly WebAdvisor).